7 Tips for Estate Planning for Married Couples

 Evaluate your life insurance coverage to ensure that it meets the needs of your surviving spouse, especially if they depend on your income.

 As life unfolds, it's crucial to periodically reassess your estate plan.
 Life's milestones such as births, deaths, marriages, divorces, and changes in financial status can significantly impact your estate plan, especially in the context of estate planning for married couples.
-Regularly reviewing and updating your plan ensures that it always reflects your current situation and wishes.
+Regularly reviewing and updating your plan can ensure that it reflects your current situation and wishes.

 DiversiFi Capital LLC is a registered investment adviser located in CA and may only transact business or render personalized investment advice in those states and international jurisdictions where we are registered, notice filed, or where we qualify for an exemption or exclusion from registration requirements.
 Any communications with prospective clients residing in jurisdictions where DiversiFi Capital LLC is not registered or licensed shall be limited so as not to trigger registration or licensing requirements.